elliott-king/elliott-king.github.io/_posts/2020-09-14-s3-heroku-rails.md

 end
 ```

+The biggest new thing is the `resume.attach` call.
+Also note that we are returning the json of the user, and including our created `resume_url` method.
+This is what allows us to view the resume.

-Of course, your params may look different if your model is different.
+Your params may look different if your model is different.
 We can again test this with Postman or curl.
 Here is a json POST request that I would make to the `/users` endpoint:

 ```json
 {